 Linda Nishigaya, Professor of Sociology

+Soc 423 Social and Cultural Change (3)

+An examination of the causes, processes, and effects of social change in simple and complex societies with emphasis on the major theories of social and cultural change.
+(Cross-listed with Anth 423)

+Soc 431 Juvenile Delinquency (3)

+An analysis of the different forms of juvenile deviance, their causes, means of control, and societal responses.

+Soc 434 Criminology (3)

+This course will explore the major theories of crime causation, the measurement of crime and its impact, various crime typologies, and the overall societal reaction to crime and criminal offenders.
+A major focus of this course is the exploration of possible social programs and policies that might be initiated to achieve a combination of crime reduction and social justice.
+(Cross-listed with Pub Ad 434)

+Soc 450 Small Groups (3)

+This course will study the small group as a medium for personal growth and improvement of interpersonal communication skills.
+Special attention will be given to training in the dynamics of group participation and leadership.
+(Cross-listed with Psy 450)

 Soc 451 Marriage and the Family (3)

 An examination of the institution of marriage and the family focusing upon theory and research in the area.
 Topics to be considered include family formation and dissolution, mate selection, marital and familial roles, parentchild interaction, socialization of children, cultural values in marriage and the family, and alternate and deviant family forms.

+Soc 454 Emotion, Society, and Culture (3)

+Consideration of the biological basis, socialization, social management, and cultural conception of emotions.
+An examination of the expression of emotion in the context of recent Western intellectual history as well as in crosscultural perspectives.
+(Cross-listed with Anth 454)

 Soc 470 Sociological Theory (3)

 A critical examination of the major "schools" of sociological thought, their development from representative works of the classical masters and their current status in the discipline.

 Soc 486 Peoples of Hawaii (3)

+An interdisciplinary course utilizing a variety of theoretical perspectives for examining the creation of Hawaii's multi-ethnic culture and society.
+Topics include the foundation provided by the indigenous culture, changes wrought by cultural contacts, demographic changes and social movements.
+(Cross-listed with Anth 486)

-(Alpha)
+Soc 496 (Alpha)

-Historic and contemporary society and culture from the anthropological viewpoint.
-(Crosslisted with Anth 486)

-Soc 496 Selected Topics in Sociology (3)
+Selected Topics in Sociology (3)

 Topics selected will vary with student interests, emphasis will be on relevancy and application of theory and analysis to problem solving.
 Examples: sociology of work and leisure, religious institutions in modern society, and gender roles in modern society.
 Course content will vary.
 May be repeated for credit.

+Soc 499

-Soc 499 Directed Reading and Research (v) To be arranged with the instructor.
+Directed Reading and Research (v)

+To be arranged with the instructor.